robinfreeman/seabirds_dive_predict/README.md

 This directory contains the following folders:
 * **Data**: empty directory to store contents of data file found at ...
 * **Code**: contains all code scripts for the project.
-Can be run in full by navigating to the Code/ directory and running `$ sh RUN_PROJECT.sh`.
-Descriptions of script functionality can be found at the top of each script.
+Descriptions of script functionality can be found at the top of each script (or in the help file in the case of Python scripts).
 * **Results**: empty directory for results files to be pushed into.
 * **Plots**: empty directory for plots to be pushed into.